Why Does Royal Icing Bleed?

 Don’t Rush the Drying Time!

-I look at Goldilocks and I know exactly what I did to cause the dress to bleed onto the legs, arms and hair.
-I was in a hurry or impatient or whatever you want to call it.
-I didn’t wait 20 minutes before I added the dress.
-Then, I found my self starring at her asking, “Why does royal icing bleed?”
+When I look at Goldilocks I know exactly what I did to cause the dress to bleed onto the legs, arms, and hair.
+I was in a hurry or just plain old impatient.
+If I would have waited 20 minutes before I added the dress she would have looked fine.
+After I saw the blue color on her legs I found myself starring at her asking, “Why does royal icing bleed?”
 DUH!
 I know why.
 I was impatient.

 Don’t get in a hurry.
 Let the sections dry before you move onto the next color.